simontbui/housing-dashboard-gui/README.md

 * More robust infrastructure -- i.e. decoupling the database from the client
 * Better data validations
 * Handling concurrency and security
+* Refactor to make the code cleaner and more maintainable.
+We designed the code in a divide and conquer fashion amongst our team with a looming deadline in mind.
+I think the code quality reflects this and we could definitely improve on it.